camilacostav01-oss/AI-in-physics-projects./README.md

 Welcome to my portfolio repository.
 This repository contains a collection of computational physics models, data analysis scripts, and biophysical simulations developed during my graduate studies, as well as independent research projects.

+## 🧬 About Me

+I am a Master's student in Physics (*Scienze Fisiche*) at the **University of Pavia**, specializing in computational medical physics, radiation transport, and radiobiological modeling.

+My current research focuses on **Boron Neutron Capture Therapy (BNCT)** simulations and the biophysical characterization of LET-dependent radiation damage using models like **BIANCA**.
+I develop computational scripts in **Python** and run Monte Carlo simulations (**MCNP**) to analyze particle transport, dose deposition, and energy spectra in biological tissues.

 The projects showcase my work in **medical physics, radiation transport, radiobiological modeling, and data visualization**.

 ---